Erne Setup

 The erne setup is the positioning and read a player makes before jumping around or through the kitchen to volley a ball outside the sideline, without stepping through the kitchen itself.

 The erne is a legal shot in which a player jumps outside the court, around the kitchen, to volley a ball that would otherwise force a dink or reset.
-It requires a specific setup rather than a spontaneous decision: recognizing that an opponent's dink is drifting wide enough toward the sideline, and pre-positioning weight and footwork toward that side in advance so the jump is a short, controlled hop rather than a desperate lunge.
+It requires a specific setup rather than a spontaneous decision.
+This means recognizing that an opponent's dink is drifting wide enough toward the sideline, and pre-positioning weight and footwork toward that side in advance.
+As a result, the jump is a short, controlled hop rather than a desperate lunge.

-The key rule constraint shapes the entire setup — a player must not touch the kitchen or the ground inside the kitchen at any point during or immediately after the shot, including the follow-through, so the footwork has to carry the body around the zone entirely rather than through it.
+The key rule constraint shapes the entire setup.
+This means a player must not touch the kitchen or the ground inside the kitchen at any point during or immediately after the shot, including the follow-through.
+As a result, the footwork has to carry the body around the zone entirely rather than through it.
 Misjudging this leads either to a fault for touching the kitchen, or to a rushed shot from mispositioned feet.

 Because a well-set-up erne surprises opponents who assume a wide ball is safe from a fast volley, it can produce an outright winner.
-But it also leaves the court positioned for that player wide open if the read is wrong or the volley is missed, so it is used selectively — against opponents who are dinking predictably wide, not as a blanket tactic.
+But it also leaves the court positioned for that player wide open if the read is wrong or the volley is missed.
+As a result, it is used selectively.
+This means against opponents who are dinking predictably wide, not as a blanket tactic.

 Example